Apx-Monstr/Neelesh_Ranjan_21BSA10018_TEDx_Chapter_Web_and_App_Team/README.md

 [TedxVitBhopal](https://tedxvitb.netlify.app/)

-This website just a test website create for a sample
+This website is just a test website create for a sample

 ## Build Setup